Home » International Relations » India and Trinidad and Tobago

 India and Trinidad and Tobago

 India and Trinidad & Tobago share a rich historical, cultural, and diplomatic relationship that has grown stronger over the decades.
-The bilateral ties between the two nations are rooted in shared democratic values, vibrant people-to-people connections, and deep-seated civilizational links dating back to the arrival of Indian indentured laborers in Trinidad and Tobago in 1845.
+The bilateral ties between the two nations are rooted in shared democratic values, vibrant people-to-people connections, and deep-seated civilizational links dating back to the arrival of Indian indentured labourers in Trinidad and Tobago in 1845.
 Recent developments in 2025, including the landmark official visit of Indian Prime Minister Narendra Modi, have opened a new chapter in India-Trinidad & Tobago relations, focusing on strategic cooperation across multiple sectors.

 India and Trinidad and Tobago: Historical Background